klahrich/chiefhustler/content/diary/42-sold-semler.md

 ## The meta game

-As Buffet also says, this game is more about temperament than it is about intelligence.
+As Buffett also says, this game is more about temperament than it is about intelligence.
 Unfortunately I'm not that intelligent to begin with, so I really need to work on control my temperament.

 Unfortunately, it seems this market has had its toll on me.
 I'm being overactive, changing my mind too often, and accumulating small losses along the way.